yxlin/ggdmc/README.md

-# Bayesian Cognitive Modelling
+# Modelling Cognitive Processes

-_ggdmc_ is a generic tool for conducting hierarchical Bayesian computation on cognitive (RT) models.
-The package uses the population-based Markov chain Monte Carlo (pMCMC).
+_ggdmc_ is an R package for modelling cognitive processes.
+Although its focus is on the challenging hierarchical Bayesian models, fitting them with Bayesian MCMC.
+It can also fit cognitive models with the conventional methods, such as maximum likelihood estimation and least squares.
+The package uses the sampling method of population-based Markov chain Monte Carlo (pMCMC).

 ## Getting Started
 This example demonstrates the Wiener diffusion model.
 For other models, see my [tutorials site](https://yxlin.github.io/).
 The naming of _R_ functions in _ggdmc_ attempts to inform the user what the functions are for.
 For example,  _BuildModel_ is to build a model object.

 As the user is often reminded in using Bayesian tools, it is always a good practice to check the result of a model fit.
-Note also the sequence of parameters in a parameter vector (i.e., p.vector) must follow the sequence in the _p.vector_ reported by _BuildModel_.
+Note that the sequence of parameters in a parameter vector (i.e., p.vector) must follow the sequence in the _p.vector_ reported by _BuildModel_.
 Some build-in checks will try to safeguard this, but they are far from bulletproof.